 Ritters delivers, offers planting services, does custom landscaping, and can provide a “personal shopper.”
 With a personal shopper, you share your shopping list and they do the rest.
 They gather the items, call with a quote and can deliver on the spot!

 The Plant Project is unique because multiple local mostly women-led businesses share the space.
 It’s a co-op of sorts, aimed at helping each other grow and succeed!
+The Plant Project formerly lived in Spokane, but has since moved to a location in Spokane Valley.

 The ladies at The Plant Project have cacti, succulents, carnivorous, rare and tropical plants.
 Specializing in their hand-mixed potting soil blends, they aid your plants with maximum drainage, enhanced root health, and reduced pesky plant pests.